Inducibility of 4-vertex tournaments: Proof of Theorem

-The first inequality is true as the left side is the value we would expect if we replace $T_n[L_n]$ by a random tournament.
+The first inequality is true as the left side is the value of the next term we would expect if we replaced $T_n[L_n]$ by a random tournament on the same vertices.
 The second inequality follows from Claim~\ref{mainIE}.
-For the last inequality, note that $0<L<\frac67$, and so the left side is maximized if and only if $C_3$ is maximized at $\frac14$.
-As the first and the last term in this chain of inequalities are equal, we have equality throughout.
-Thus $i(C_3,T_n[L_n])=\frac14$ and $i(C_3^+,T_n[L_n])=\frac18$, proving the claim using Claim~\ref{QR}. \end{proof}
+For the last inequality, note that $0<L<\frac67-0.00001+o(1)$ implying $4 - \tfrac{14}{3}L>0.00004+o(1)$.
+Thus, the left side is maximized if and only if $C_3$ is maximized at $\frac14$.
+As the first and the last term in this chain of inequalities are equal up to $o(1)$, we have equality throughout.
+Thus $i(C_3,T_n[L_n])=\frac14+o(1)$ and $i(C_3^+,T_n[L_n])=\frac18+o(1)$, proving the claim using Claim~\ref{QR}. \end{proof}